adavisfoy/tornadoes/README.md

      - As we began to research this topic, an **EF-3** tornado struck Andover, KS, the evening of April 29, 2022.
 Wind speeds reached at least 136 miles per hour with experts estimating damage to several hundred homes and businesses, including Andover's local YMCA, which sustained a direct hit.
 Despite the high level of destruction, only minor injuries were reported.
      [https://weather.com/storms/severe/news/2022-04-29-tornado-andover-kansas-nebraska-oklahoma](https://weather.com/storms/severe/news/2022-04-29-tornado-andover-kansas-nebraska-oklahoma)
      [https://www.weather.gov/oun/efscale](https://www.weather.gov/oun/efscale)
-     - We intend to further evaluate our data and see where it takes us.

    - **Description of our Data Sources:**
      - **Tornado Data**